afruehstueck/VIVE3D/README.md

 ```

 ## License
-Our code is available under the  TODO license.
+Our code is available under the CC-BY-NC license.

 ## Acknowledgements
 This project was the product of an internship by Anna Frühstück with Meta Reality Labs Research Sausalito.